mbid/mbid.github.io/posts/datalog-for-type-theorists/index.md

 Generalized algebraic theories support dependent sorts directly, whereas essentially algebraic theories represent dependent sorts as ambient sorts together with predicates that pick out which elements lie in which dependent sort.

 This correspondence is significant because most modern formulations of dependent type theory, in particular *categories with families* (CwFs), are essentially algebraic.
-Specifying a type theory and specifying a Datalog program with equality and partial functions are therefore, up to encoding, the same activity.
+Up to encoding, specifying a type theory and specifying a Datalog program with equality and partial functions can therefore be the same activity.
-The remaining work in turning a type theory specification into a working type checker is largely engineering, namely fitting the specification to the operational behavior of a particular Datalog engine.
+What remains in turning such a specification into a working type checker is mostly engineering, namely fitting the specification to the operational behavior of a particular Datalog engine.
+This remaining engineering effort is non-trivial, and as I will discuss further below, it is the main reason why Datalog is not yet routinely used in production type checkers.

 ## Equality saturation as an alternative to strong normalization

-The previous section argues that Datalog is a tidy specification language for type checkers.
+The previous section argues that Datalog could be a tidy specification language for type checkers.
-This is already valuable, but the parser generator analogy promises more.
+This would already be valuable, but the parser generator analogy promises more.
 Modern parser generators have not just made parser implementation more pleasant, they have also unlocked algorithms that no one would seriously consider implementing by hand, such as the construction of LR tables.
-We can ask whether Datalog also enables new algorithms for type checking, and I think the answer is yes.
+We can ask whether Datalog could also enable new algorithms for type checking, and I think the answer is yes.
 The most striking example is *equality saturation* as an alternative to strong normalization for deciding type equality.

 Equality saturation is well-established as a technique for compiler optimization, and the problem it solves there is the choice of a good ordering of optimization passes.